-Intensive care units (ICUs) are amazing places.
-They are for healing the sickest of the sick where every moment is a matter of life and death.
-Around 90 per cent of people who are admitted into ICUs survive, which is a remarkable achievement and testament to the committed medical teams who fight to keep them alive.
+Around 90 per cent of people who are admitted into the ICU survive, which is a remarkable achievement and testament to the committed medical teams who fight to keep them alive.

 Delirium is a serious condition that results in an acute change in the mental state of critically ill patients, with disturbances to their consciousness, attention, cognition and perception.
 Symptoms can include terrifying hallucinations or having delusions that staff are trying to harm them.

-However, the Critical Care Research Group, supported by The Common Good, Lendlease, Philips, Breadcrumb Digital, and Wilson Architects, are looking to create an ICU space that concentrates on the well-being of the patient, including both their physical condition and their emotional and mental health.
-The patient’s experience will be at the centre of an innovative bed space design, or ‘Cocoon’, that infuses technology and personalised medicine with best practice architectural and engineering solutions.
+The Critical Care Research Group, supported by The Common Good, Lendlease, Philips, Breadcrumb Digital, and Wilson Architects, have created an ICU space that concentrates on the well-being of the patient, including both their physical condition and their emotional and mental health.
+The patient’s experience will be at the centre of an innovative bed space design, or ‘Cocoon’, that infuses technology and personalised medicine with best practice architectural and engineering solutions to improve clinical efficiencies.

 Through the clever use of adjustable technology including circadian lighting that mimics natural sunlight; sound masking which uses bed sensors to change background noise levels; flexible architectural design to maximise patient privacy, this approach to critical care will provide a way for the emotional and psychological well-being of the ICU patient to come first so that people not only survive but thrive.